ethi-technologies/policies/ethi-privacy-statement.md

 #### Aggregate, non-personally identifying information
 We may share certain aggregated, non-personally identifying information such as statistics on the aggregate usage of individual features, statistics on how our users collectively use Ethi, or how our users respond to our other offerings, such as events.

 We **do not** sell your User Personal Information for monetary gain or share it in return for any other other consideration.
-We may in the future help individuals to aggregate and monetise their data, if they clearly consent, but we do not currently have plans to do so.
+We may in the future help individuals to aggregate and monetise their data, but only if they very clearly and explicitly choose to consent to this, and we do not currently have plans to do so.